Sunday Slow Cooker Pot Roast with Mushrooms

 RELATED: How To Make A Mirepoix

-Baby potatoes and mushrooms cook along with the roast, and a hearty vegetable like our Oven-Roasted Brussels Sprouts help to round out a delicious, balanced meal.
+Baby potatoes and fresh mushrooms cook along with the roast, and a hearty vegetable like our Oven-Roasted Brussels Sprouts helps to round out a delicious, balanced meal.

 For drinks, try a full-bodied red wine like Cabernet Sauvignon and for those who prefer beer, choose a dark variety like a porter.